quicwg/base-drafts/draft-ietf-quic-tls.md

 session is not compatible with the server's current configuration.

 QUIC requires additional transport state to be associated with a 0-RTT session ticket.
-If stateless session tickets are used, this information must be stored in the session ticket.
+One common way to implement this is using stateless session tickets and storing this state in the session ticket.
 Application protocols that use QUIC might have similar requirements regarding associating or storing state.
 This associated state is used for deciding whether early data must be rejected.
 For example, HTTP/3 ({{QUIC-HTTP}}) settings determine how early data from the client is interpreted.
 Other applications using QUIC could have different requirements for determining whether to accept or reject early data.

 ## HelloRetryRequest